 Manage the static

 Just use your common sense here.
-Come up with something like “If we have time, that would be a great idea.” or if people are persistent you can say you can politely explain to them that the bride and groom have a different vision of what they want their photos to be.
+Come up with something like, “If we have time, that would be a great idea.”
+Or if people are persistent, you can politely explain to them that the bride and groom have a different vision of what they want their photos to be.

-We get the majority of our bookings from referral’s and word of mouth, so at the end of each wedding, I just try to thank everyone that was close family and wedding party.
+We get the majority of our bookings from referrals and word of mouth, so at the end of each wedding, I just try to thank the close family and the wedding party.
 I’m not saying to wiggle your way out onto the dance floor during the chicken dance just to say goodbye to a bridesmaid or groomsmen, but when you know that your night is coming to a close soon, make sure to thank them for cooperating and helping make everything run so smoothly.

 Trust me, it works.

-Never assume that people are going to know where and when to be.
-Shooting weddings may be something you do 25 times a year, for the wedding party, it may be their first.
+Never assume that people are going to know where to be and when to be there.
+Shooting weddings may be something you do 25 times a year but for the wedding party, it may be their first.
 They will be looking to you for direction.

 So, do you get nervous when the wedding party is 8+ people on each side?
 What are some of the tricks you use to get people moving in a timely fashion?
 I’d love to hear your thoughts!